h-cel/hamster/README.md

 ```
 or install the packages listed in requirements.txt in your local environment.

-### Contact and support
-Dominik Schumacher and Jessica Keune

-### License
-Copyright 2019 Dominik Schumacher, Jessica Keune, Diego Miralles.

-This software is published under the GPLv3 license.
-This means:
-1. Anyone can copy, modify and distribute this software.
-2. You have to include the license and copyright notice with each and every distribution.
-3. You can use this software privately.
-4. You can use this software for commercial purposes.
-5. If you dare build your business solely from this code, you risk open-sourcing the whole code base.
-6. If you modify it, you have to indicate changes made to the code.
-7. Any modifications of this code base MUST be distributed with the same license, GPLv3.
-8. This software is provided without warranty.
-9. The software author or license can not be held liable for any damages inflicted by the software.

 - - - -
 ## HAMSTER: modules.
 **HAMSTER** consists of 4 modules,